Not a Blog

 I remember the library.
 I always will.

-That is… so cool, so… so… well, words fail me.
-I have won a lot of awards over the course my career: Emmys and Golden Globes, Hugo Awards and Nebulas, Dragons and Bram Stokers, World Fantasy Awards, (I have lost a lot more, to be sure, but then that’s only fitting for a guy who helped found the Hugo Losers Club)… but I have never had a day before.
+That is… so cool, so, so, so… well, words fail me.
+I have won a lot of awards over the course of my career: Emmys and Golden Globes, Hugo Awards and Nebulas, Lovecrafts and Stokers and Dragons.
+(I have lost a lot more, to be sure, but then that’s only fitting for a guy who helped found the Hugo Losers Club)… but I have never had a day before.
 Few have.
 After all, there are only 365 of them.

 James (Jimmy) Davis, Bayonne’s mayor, presided over the ribbon-cutting ceremony.
 Old friends and new attended.